ae1studio/Kyno/README.md

 ## Get Kyno Pro

-You can get Pro on the Kyno website after logging in with your API token [Login](https://kyno.dev/login).
+You can get Pro on the Kyno website after logging in with your API token.
+[Login here](https://kyno.dev/login).

-All website requests are done client site, though they are routed though a Cloudflare Worker proxy ([Source code](https://github.com/ae1dev/kyno-proxy)).
+All website requests are done client-side, though they are routed through a Cloudflare Worker proxy ([Source code](https://github.com/ae1dev/kyno-proxy)).